pgaijin66/mayhem/Readme.md

-# Mayhem - API Chaos Engineering Tool
+# Phailure - API Chaos Engineering Tool

 ![img](assets/img.png)

 🔥 API Chaos Engineering Tool 🔥

-Mayhem is a chaos engineering tool for APIs that allows you to inject controlled failures, delays, and timeouts into your HTTP services to test their resilience.
+Phailure is a chaos engineering tool for APIs that allows you to inject controlled failures, delays, and timeouts into your HTTP services to test their resilience.

 ## What is Chaos Engineering?

-Chaos engineering is the practice of intentionally introducing failures into your system to identify weaknesses before they cause outages in production.
-Mayhem makes this easy by providing a simple proxy that can inject delays, errors, and timeouts without modifying your application code.
+Chaos engineering is the practice of intentionally introducing failures into your system to identify weaknesses before they cause outages in production. phailure makes this easy by providing a simple proxy that can inject delays, errors, and timeouts without modifying your application code.

 Think of it as a "vaccine for your API" - by exposing your system to small, controlled doses of failure, you build immunity against larger, unexpected outages.

 ## Features

-Mayhem provides three main types of chaos injection:
+phailure provides three main types of chaos injection:

 1. 🐌 Delay Injection: Introduces random delays to simulate network latency or slow dependencies